No items found.

 • Viewport Overlays.
 Display Overlays like gizmos and outlines.

 • Transparent Scene Display.
-Allow selecting through items.

-• Viewport Shading.
 Method to display/shade objects in the 3D View.

-There is four types of Shading:
+There are four types of shading:

-• Wireframe.
 Display the object as wire edges.

-• Solid.
 Display in solid mode.

 • Material Preview.
-Display Materials Preview mode.

-• Rendered.
 Display the render preview with our selected render engine.

 #2 Basic movement controllers